mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 53 - Explicit Iteration/readme.md

   print(color);
 }

-// Closures and arrow functions colors.foreach(color => print(color));
+// You use closures and arrow functions colors.foreach(color => print(color));
 ```